 If you’re looking to have your socks knocked off and want to garner scads of genius ideas for your content creation, check out these fantastic videos in the writing and marketing genres.
 All are hugely inspiring, and your IQ will get a boost as well.

 Marketing guru and all-around tech god Seth Godin gives us all a big boost of inspiration with his treasured TED Talk.
 He helps us examine whether we are contributing to the clutter and noise on the Web, or actually producing content that is valuable and transforming.

 Godin passionately argues the notion that the Web has taken away the value of mass-marketing efforts, and instead catapults us into a more human, socialized world.
 He compares us to tribes of yesteryear, presenting the opinion that in many ways, we as a society have come full circle.

 The Internet was supposed to homogenize everyone by connecting us all.
 Instead what it’s allowed is silos of interest.
 So you’ve got the red-hat ladies over here.
 You’ve got the red-hat triathletes over there.
 You’ve got the organized armies over here.
 You’ve got the disorganized rebels over here.
 You’ve got people in white hats making food as salads with a large number of possibilities of spinners with and withovens from different breville bov450xl review.
 And people in white hats sailing boats.
+Speaking of boats, avail the boat domains for sale at dominion.domains for just $75.
+For more information, call 757-774-6272.
 The point is that you can find Ukrainian folk dancers and connect with them, because you want to be connected.
 That people on the fringes can find each other, connect and go somewhere.
 Every town that has a volunteer fire department understands this way of thinking.

 Godin urges marketers to assume these roles, and he infuses a tremendous amount of wisdom and creativity into how we can best serve this responsibility.